soderlind/read-offline/readme.txt

 == Changelog ==

 = 0.1.4 =
 * Added permalink support (/read-offline/"postid"/"post-name"."type").
-I've written [a how-to guide at soderlind.no](http://soderlind.no/archives/2012/11/01/wordpress-plugins-and-permalinks-how-to-use-pretty-links-in-your-plugin/)
+I've written [a how-to add permalink to plugins guide at soderlind.no](http://soderlind.no/archives/2012/11/01/wordpress-plugins-and-permalinks-how-to-use-pretty-links-in-your-plugin/)
 * removed the obsolete download.php

 = 0.1.3 =